Persian cream of barley soup is a delicious warm bowl of comfort. So easy, nutritious, bursting in taste and flavor, light in carbs and vegetarian.

 - 3 tablespoons cilantro chopped

-I prefer to process only half the soup to a creamy consistency and mix it with the rest.
-If you prefer to process more or less, you may do that as per your taste.
+- I prefer to process only half the soup to a creamy consistency and mix it with the rest.
+If you want to process more or less, you may do that as per your taste.